What Printing Proof Is Best For You

 A proof is a preliminary representation of how a digital file will look like as a printed piece.
 It provides a close representation of how the piece will appear when printed.
 Proofs are created to ensure that the client and printer are in complete agreement on the desired outcome before going to press.
 Visualizing a completed print design project is important during the design stage, but it is essential before going to press.
 Proofs can provide the information a designer or client needs to be confident the completed print job will look as planned.
 You can use it to confirm that the correct fonts, layout, graphics, colors, margins, and overall positioning are all in place before you give the go-ahead to your commercial printer.
 There are different types of printing proofs which can incorporate some or all of the attributes above.
 Read more in detail which of our proofing options provides the type of service you need.

-- The first proof does not add extra time to any order, if you make changes and request a new proof additional time may be incurred
+- The first proof may add extra time to any order, if you make changes and request a new proof additional time & cost will be incurred

 - Digital rendering is the only option that can be viewed before paying/placing your order

 - All other options will be sent after your placed/payed for your order

 - If you want to make changes after your proof is sent you are allowed